-(5) The "Grant Date Fair Value of Stock Awards" column shows the full grant date fair value of the shares granted to the Named Executive Officers under our SIP in 2011.
+(5) The "Grant Date Fair Value of Stock Awards" column shows the full grant date fair value of the shares granted to Mr. Chris Walker under our SIP in 2012.
 The grant date fair value of the awards is determined under ASC 718 and represents the amount we would expense in our financial statements over the vesting schedule for the grants.
 In accordance with SEC rules, the amounts in this column reflect the actual ASC 718 accounting cost without reduction for estimates of forfeitures related to service-based vesting conditions.
 The fair value of each share underlying a performance-based award for this purpose is equal to the closing price per share of a share of our common stock on the grant date.
-The amounts reflect our accounting for these grants and do not correspond to the actual values that may be realized by the Named Executive Officers.
+The amounts reflect our accounting for these grants and do not correspond to the actual values that may be realized by Mr. Walker.